 Many people believe in spending more and more on their credit cards in order to build a good credit history.
 But, doing this without having a good knowledge of factors affecting credit score may impact your credit profile badly.
-It is true that credit cards should be used regularly and you can even make your everyday spends using your credit card.
+Credit cards should indeed be used regularly and you can even make your everyday spends using your credit card.
 But, an important thing that you need to understand here is how much should you spend on your credit card so that you don’t get a negative impact on your credit score.
 To build a good credit score, you need to make sure that you are neither using your credit card too much nor too less. using your credit cards regularly is important, but spending less on your credit card could also improve your credit score sometimes.
 To understand this in detail, continue reading the article:

 The Credit Utilization Ratio is the ratio of your total credit limit to the total outstanding balance on your credit accounts.
 Here, the total credit limit refers to the combined credit limit of all your credit cards, loans, and other types of credit accounts.
 The Credit Utilization ratio of an individual plays a huge role in determining his/her credit score.
 30% of your credit score depends on how you maintain your credit utilization ratio.